GUT HEALTH SHOWDOWN: EAST VERSUS WEST ON 3 COMMON GUT PROBLEMS

 - Acupuncture: In TCM, acupuncture helps to stimulate certain spots on the skin that are connected to our organs.
 By targeting particular points related to digestion, your acupuncturist can help get your Qi flowing again.
 Right now, the research is inconclusive, but some studies show that acupuncture can help relieve IBS symptoms like bloating and diarrhea.

-If you’ve got one of these 3 common gut problems, try out some of these remedies to see which one works best for you.
+If you’ve got one of these 3 common gut problems, try out some of these remedies to see which one works best for you or set up a virtual consultation with one of our Eastern medicine experts so they can speak to you about which solution might be best for you and your body.
 Whether you opt for eastern wisdom or western knowledge (or a mix of the two!) all that matters is that you find a treatment that keeps you healthy.